wiremod/wire-extras/README.md

 # Workshop Installation

-The Wiremod Collection is available on the Steam Workshop!
-Go to the [Workshop page][WireTeam Workshop Collection] and press `Subscribe` on the addons you want
+Wire Extras is not presently available through the workshop.

 # Manual Installation